 Proper Footwear for Children

-In addition to other prevention methods, it is important to provide children with properly-fitting footwear.
+In addition to other preventive methods, it is important to provide children with properly-fitting footwear.

 When shopping with your child for footwear, buy shoes that fit right away and avoid making the common mistake of adopting a “they’ll stretch out” mentality.
 To help understand what’s entailed with a proper fit, make sure your son or daughter’s toes have room to wiggle and there is about a thumb’s width of space between the longest toe and the front of the shoe.
 Also, the heel needs to be firmly cradled and you should be able to slide your index finger down to the second knuckle in the back when the shoes are laced.